 There’s a lot to see and do in Talkeetna if you’re a history enthusiast or an adventure seeker!
 This charming Alaskan town offers a wealth of activities to satisfy your wanderlust.
 Here are some top things to do in historic Talkeetna:

 We started our day with a leisurely self-guided walking tour.
 You can pick up a walking tour brochure at the Talkeetna Historical Museum.
 The Talkeetna Historic District comprises only a few blocks and can easily be walked in 1-2 hours.
-There are many historic buildings to be sure to stop and read the signs attached to homes, giving you their historic details.
-They added Talkeetna Historic District to the National Register of Historic Places in 1993.
+There are many historic buildings, to be sure to stop and read the signs attached to homes, giving you their historic details.
+They added the Talkeetna Historic District to the National Register of Historic Places in 1993.

 Rumor has it that the town was the inspiration for the 1990s television series ‘Northern Exposure.’
 Walking the wooden sidewalks, you can see why the writers fashioned the series after Talkeetna.
 Here they really embrace the spirit of Alaska.
 The turn-of-the-century gold-mining town takes visitors past restaurants, galleries, bars, trek outfitters, and even the picturesque store-Nagley’s.
-The town has a laid-back feeling.
+The town has a laid-back feel.

 2. Treasures of Talkeetna: Exploring Shops and Galleries in this Historic Alaskan Gem